bioforensics/lusSTR/README.md

 lusSTR is a tool written in Python to convert NGS sequence data of forensic STR loci to different sequence representations (sequence bracketed form) and allele designations (CE allele, LUS/LUS+ alleles) for ease in downstream analyses.
 See the below section ```Converting STR sequences to other sequence representations and allele designations``` for more information.

-Further, lusSTR can perform filtering and stutter identification using the CE allele, the LUS+ allele, or the bracketed sequence form for autosomal loci and create files for direct input into two probabilistic genotyping software packages, EuroForMix (CE and LUS+) and STRmix (CE and NGS).
+Further, lusSTR can perform filtering and stutter identification using the CE allele, the LUS+ allele, or the bracketed sequence form for autosomal loci and create files for direct input into three probabilistic genotyping software packages, EuroForMix (CE and LUS+), MPSproto (NGS), and STRmix (CE and NGS).

 lusSTR also processes SNP data from the Verogen ForenSeq and Kintelligence panels and create evidence and/or reference files for use in EFM.
 See the below section ```SNP Data Processing``` for more information.